LorenJAnderson/bsuite-applications/writeup/post.md

 ### 2.4 Summary and Future Work

 ## 3. Hyperparameter Tuning
+After selecting a model and determining any preprocessing of the environment, the next step is to train the agent on the environment and gauge its competency.
+During the training process, initial choices of hyperparameters can play a large role in the agent performance ([Andrychowicz et al., 2021](https://arxiv.org/abs/2006.05990)), ranging from how to explore, how quickly the model should learn from experience, and the length of time that actions are considered to influence rewards.
+Due to their importance, a question is, "*How can I choose hyperparameters to yield the best performance, given a model?*" In this section, we show how *bsuite* can be used for validation and efficiency of tuning hyperparameters.

+### 3.1 Unintuitive Hyperparameters

+### 3.2 Promising Ranges of Hyperparameters

+### 3.3 Pace of Annealing Hyperparameters

+### 3.4 Summary and Future Work

 ## 4. Testing and Debugging
+Known to every practitioner, testing and debugging a program is neraly unavoidable.
+A common question in the RL development cycle is, "*What tests can I perform to verify that my agent is running as intended?*" Due to the prevalence of silent bugs in RL code and long runtimes, quick unit tests can be invaluable for the practitioner, as shown in successor work to *bsuite* ([Rajan & Hutter, 2019](https://ml.informatik.uni-freiburg.de/wp-content/uploads/papers/19-NeurIPS-Workshop-MDP_Playground.pdf)).
+In this section, we show how *bsuite* can be used as a sanity check the expectations and assumptions of the implementation, which was mentioned as a use case of *bsuite* in the paper.

+### 4.1 Missing Add-on

+### 4.2 Incorrect Constant

+### 4.3 OTS Algorithm Testing

+### 4.4 Summary and Future Work

 ## 5. Model Improvement
+A natural milestone in the RL development cycle is getting an algorithm running bug-free with notable signs of learning.
+A common follow-up question to ask is "*How can I improve my model to yield better performance?*" The practitioner may consider choosing an entirely new model and repeating some of the above steps; usually, a more enticing option is directly improving the existing model by reusing its core structure and only making minor additions or modifications, an approach taken in the state-of-the-art RAINBOW DQN algorithm ([Hessel et al., 2018](https://ojs.aaai.org/index.php/AAAI/article/view/11796)).
+In this section, we discuss ideas regarding the improvement of pre-existing somewhat competent models.

+### 5.1 Increasing Network Complexity

+### 5.2 Decoupling or Adding Confidence

+### 5.3 Determining Necessary Improvements

+### 5.4 Summary and Future Work

 ## 6. Conclusion